Pa-ppy/urlShortener/README.md

 # Django URL Shortener

-This is a simple backend URL shortener application built with Django and Django REST Framework.
+This is a backend URL shortener application built with Django and Django REST Framework.

 ## Features